 No black plastic

-No plastic film (eg plastic bags, clingfilm)
+No plastic film (eg plastic bags, clingfilm, crisp wrappers)

 No hard plastic (eg plastic toys, furniture, plant pots)

 The plastic we collect for recycling needs to be separated by lasers before it can be recycled.
 The black plastic contains carbon which stops the lasers being able to identify it.
 Trials are underway to develop alternative types of black plastic that are easier to identify.
-In the meantime, try to use alternatives to black plastic whever you can.
+In the meantime, try to use alternatives to black plastic whenever you can.
 For more information please click on the following link; WRAP information on recycling black plastic.

 All recycling materials you separate and we collect from you are sold in the global markets.
 We have sustainable recycling markets for these materials and these are traded with environmentally responsible accredited reprocessors (factories).

 China has not banned all plastic but they want better quality material – so it is now more important than ever that we provide only sorted plastic bottles plus pots, tubs and trays used to contain food, and do not collect plastic items we can’t recycle such as black plastic, plastic film and polystyrene.